-Thanksgiving is right around the corner and for many people trying to watch their weight it holds an air of excitement as well as anxiety.
+Thanksgiving is right around the corner and for many people trying to watch their weight, this holiday holds an air of excitement, as well as anxiety.
 This meal, out of all the meals in a year, is the one that has all of mom’s best recipes — the ones that conjure up childhood memories.
-It is not, however, the last supper.

 Do not underestimate the power of even a 10 minute brisk walk.
 Make this walk a family affair.
-When people ask what they can bring just say “tennis shoes.”
+When people ask what they can bring, just say, “tennis shoes.”

 Put the fork down between bites and aim to make that one plate last 20 minutes — that is how long it takes for your brain to acknowledge fullness.
 If you eat fast, it is possible to eat double the amount you actually need before that 20 minutes is up.
 So, take it slow.